 Board Members

-Kay Logan-Peters, President
+Kay Logan-Peters, Secretary

 Kay has been a PAL member for over 20 years and has served on the Board of Directors since 2007.
 Kay's interest in preservation developed years ago through her work as the architecture librarian at the UNL.
 She spent many years researching the original and historic buildings on the UNL campus, and is the author of The University of Nebraska-Lincoln, a pictorial history.